 The process of building paper airplanes in an accounting classroom allows students to experience an interactive, engaging, problem-solving, and fun learning environment.
-This publication will be in the Winter 2019 issue of Accounting Instructors' Report.
+This publication is in the Winter 2019 issue of Accounting Instructors' Report.

 Costly Reflections in a Midas Mirror

 Costly Reflections in a Midas Mirror is an educational novel to be used in principles of managerial accounting class, MBA program or financial course.
 The inverse of ledgers, margins, and units, the story contains dead bodies, a wealthy client, and a drug-money laundering scheme.
 This supplemental text mixes fraud, murder, art, ethics, terrorism, and managerial accounting together to get a better way of learning the accounting process.

 Teaching Sustainability in the Accounting Classroom